Kippye/schetool/README.md

 ## Pre-built releases

-The latest stable releases for Windows and Linux (built on Fedora) are available under Releases.
+The latest stable releases for Windows and Linux (built and tested on Fedora) are available under Releases.
 Just download, extract and run.

 ## Building schetool